Fantastic Things to Do in Sifnos, Greece

 Here, you can check out findings from archaeological sites around the island.

-In fact, the Archaeological Site of Agios Andreas stands at the top of a hill between Vathi and Apollonia.
+The Archaeological Site of Agios Andreas stands at the top of a hill between Vathi and Apollonia.

 things to do in Sifnos